 What it is

-One of the most common conditions in the world is hearing impairments.
+A hearing impairment is one of the most common health conditions.
 It is estimated that 15 percent of American adults have some trouble hearing and 25 million Americans experience an episode of tinnitus each year.
-Audiologists are specialist who can helps prevent, diagnose and treat hearing and balance disorders.
+Audiologists are specialists who can helps prevent, diagnose and treat hearing and balance disorders.
 They can help you with:

 - hearing evaluations (audiology exams)